 The Huntington's Disease Association has a new range of face masks and face coverings which will be available to purchase from our online shop now.
 Please note our face masks and face coverings are not medical grade and should not and do not take the place of PPE equipment.
 They are single-ply.
 You should not rely on our face masks or face coverings alone to protect you from COVID-19.
 You should continue to follow all government guidance including maintaining social distancing and practising good hand hygiene.

-Guidance on social contact is changing frequently with national and local restrictions in place.
+Guidance on social contact with others outside of your household or 'support bubble' is changing frequently with national and local restrictions in place.
 We recommend you follow current government guidance for England and Wales on their respective web pages.

-There are precautions you should take when you do spend time outside of your home, when safe to do so in accordance with local guidance:
+There are precautions you should take when you do spend time with others, when safe to do so in accordance with local guidance: